Syntax

 Defining Contextual Constraints

-If you think about it, so many constraints require context.
+So many programming language rules require context.
 Here’s a small sampling from various languages:

 For our running example language, Astro, our constraints are: